CartoDB/cartodb/docs/guides/03-quickstart.md

 CARTO.js lets you create custom location intelligence applications that leverage the power of the **[CARTO Engine](https://carto.com/pricing/engine/)** ecosystem.

-This document details the CARTO.js v4.
+This document details ARTO.js v4.
 To update your v3 apps, please consult the [Upgrade Considerations]({{site.cartojs_docs}}/guides/upgrade-considerations/).

 ### About this Guide